-events: [true | false]

-(Instance dump utility and schema dump utility only) Include (true) or exclude (false) events for each schema in the dump.
+events: [ true false ] (Instance dump utility and schema dump utility only) Include (true) or exclude (false) events for each schema in the dump.
+The default is true. excludeEvents: array of strings (Instance dump utility and schema dump utility only) Exclude the named events from the dump.
+This option is available from MySQL Shell 8.0.28.
+Names of events must be qualified with a valid schema name, and quoted with the backtick character if needed. includeEvents: array of strings (Instance dump utility and schema dump utility only) Include only the named events in the dump.
+This option is available from MySQL Shell 8.0.28.
+Event names must be qualified with a valid schema name, and quoted with the backtick character if needed. routines: [ true false ] (Instance dump utility and schema dump utility only) Include (true) or exclude (false) functions and stored procedures for each schema in the dump.
 The default is true.

-excludeEvents: array of strings

-(Instance dump utility and schema dump utility only) Exclude the named events from the dump.
-Names of events must be qualified with a valid schema name, and quoted with the backtick character if needed.

-includeEvents: array of strings

-(Instance dump utility and schema dump utility only) Include only the named events in the dump.
-Event names must be qualified with a valid schema name, and quoted with the backtick character if needed.

-routines: [true | false]

-(Instance dump utility and schema dump utility only) Include (true) or exclude (false) functions and stored procedures for each schema in the dump.
-The default is true.
-Note that user-defined functions are not included, even when routines is set to true.

-excludeRoutines: array of strings

-(Instance dump utility and schema dump utility only) Exclude the named functions and stored procedures from the dump.
-Names of routines must be qualified with a valid schema name, and quoted with the backtick character if needed.

-includeRoutines: array of strings

-(Instance dump utility and schema dump utility only) Include only the named functions and stored procedures in the dump.
-Names of routines must be qualified with a valid schema name, and quoted with the backtick character if needed.
+Note that user-defined functions are not included, even when routines is set to true. excludeRoutines: array of strings (Instance dump utility and schema dump utility only) Exclude the named functions and stored procedures from the dump.
+This option is available from MySQL Shell 8.0.28.
+Names of routines must be qualified with a valid schema name, and quoted with the backtick character if needed. includeRoutines: array of strings (Instance dump utility and schema dump utility only) Include only the named functions and stored procedures in the dump.
+This option is available from MySQL Shell 8.0.28.
+Names of routines must be qualified with a valid schema name, and quoted with the backtick character if needed. all: [ true false ] (Table dump utility only) Setting this option to true includes all views and tables from the specified schema in the dump.

-all: [true | false]

-(Table dump utility only) Setting this option to true includes all views and tables from the specified schema in the dump.
 The default is false.
-When you use this option, set the tables parameter to an empty array, for example:

-'''

-shell-js> util.dumpTables("hr", [], "emp", { "all": true })

-'''

-triggers: [true | false]

-(All dump utilities) Include (true) or exclude (false) triggers for each table in the dump.
+When you use this option, set the tables parameter to an empty array, for example: shell-js&gt; util.dumpTables("hr", [], "emp", { "all": true }) triggers: [ true false ] (All dump utilities) Include (true) or exclude (false) triggers for each table in the dump.
 The default is true.

-excludeTriggers: array of strings

-(All dump utilities) Exclude the named triggers from the dump.
+excludeTriggers: array of strings (All dump utilities) Exclude the named triggers from the dump.
+This option is available from MySQL Shell 8.0.28.
 Names of triggers must be qualified with a valid schema name and table name (schema.table.trigger), and quoted with the backtick character if needed.
-You can exclude all triggers for a specific table by specifying a schema name and table name with this option (schema.table).

-includeTriggers: array of strings

-(All dump utilities) Include only the named triggers in the dump.
+You can exclude all triggers for a specific table by specifying a schema name and table name with this option (schema.table). includeTriggers: array of strings (All dump utilities) Include only the named triggers in the dump.
+This option is available from MySQL Shell 8.0.28.
 Names of triggers must be qualified with a valid schema name and table name (schema.table.trigger), and quoted with the backtick character if needed.
 You can include all triggers for a specific table by specifying a schema name and table name with this option (schema.table).

-Options for MySQL HeatWave Service and Oracle Cloud Infrastructure
+Options for HeatWave Service and Oracle Cloud Infrastructure